JDrocks450/KrabbyQuestEmu/README.md

   - Reimplementing Objects (~80% complete)
   - Highscores
   - New Features?

+## Custom Content?
+This project largely aims to captivate creators.
+The editor is designed to allow you to have all the tools that I used to fully restore the game.
+Custom maps will be able to use all of the existing functionality from any level in the game already.
+Creators will be able to place markers to their maps anywhere on the existing map in the game.
+On top of that, the textures the game uses are completely extracted so they can be patched with ease - including the map textures meaning custom Map-Screens are entirely possible.
+This means that you will able to create full adventures through the editor in the future.
+#### However
+This is not supported yet.
+In future it is on my to-do list but as of now the editor is not able to officially edit levels at all.

 ## How Do I Play?
 Right now, the setup is difficult as this project is still incomplete.
 However, it is possible.